 For this country considered the poorest nation in the world even before the catastrophe, it is even more of a struggle now.
 The January 12 quake killed more than 200,000 and it’s estimated that it doubled the number of orphans.

-Soon after the disaster, GAiN, the humanitarian ministry of Campus Crusade for Christ, arrived and started phase one of their efforts -- the relief phase -- where they responded with food, medical care, counseling and distribution of non-food items too.
+Soon after the disaster, GAiN, the humanitarian ministry of Cru for Christ, arrived and started phase one of their efforts -- the relief phase -- where they responded with food, medical care, counseling and distribution of non-food items too.

 Currently, GAiN is involved in phase 2: the recovery phase of a 3-phase plan to help Haiti.